 6. Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Scor Score explanation: This topic was briefly covered in the "Global Health Challenges" lecture.
+Score explanation: This topic was not discussed at all.

 7. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Score explanation: This topic was briefly covered in the "Global Health Challenges" lecture.
+Score explanation: This topic was not covered at all.

 8. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.